 As you can see, they have native app support for the usual suspects, as well as a couple of extensions if you’d prefer to control NordVPN through a browser.

-The Chrome/Firefox extensions are more lightweight in comparison, and they still benefit from features such as CyberSec, and Disabled WebRTC.
+The browser extensions are more lightweight in comparison, and they still benefit from features such as CyberSec, and Disabled WebRTC.

-(WebRTC is used by browsers such as Firefox, Chrome, and Opera, allowing for greater speeds.
+(WebRTC is used by browsers such as Firefox, Chrome, and Edge, allowing for greater speeds.
 However, it does require information about the user’s private IP address, which means it can potentially be a security flaw.
 Their Chrome/Firefox extensions will ensure that this doesn’t happen.)

 Proxy & router

 You can use NordVPN through a router, which will allow you to bypass any limitations in terms of the maximum number of devices that can be used.
 (After all, the VPN will only be connected to one router.)